 Our mission is to develop and commercialize advanced molecular diagnostic products for personalized cancer treatment.
 This will be achieved with products that provide physicians with tools to aid in the diagnosis and or prognosis of cancers, aid in the physician's ability to predict disease progression and or response to therapy.
-We have an innovative and broad MDx product pipeline covering major cancer areas such as prostate, bladder, kidney, colon, lung and brain cancer.
+We have an innovative and broad MDxHealth product pipeline covering major cancer areas such as prostate, bladder, kidney, colon, lung and brain cancer.

-We develop MDx products based on our patented DNA methylation platform integrating our proprietary DNA biomarkers.
+We develop MDxHealth products based on our patented DNA methylation platform integrating our proprietary DNA biomarkers.
 These assays deliver highly accurate analytical results and can be performed on a variety of sample types including formalin-fixed paraffin embedded (FFPE) tissue, fresh/frozen tissue, urine, plasma, serum, sputum, broncho-alveolar lavages and stool using commercially available PCR equipment.

 MDxHealth has a lab in Gent, Belgium, and offers its products in North-America through a CLIA Certified, ISO 9001 Acredited and CAP accredited service laboratory.
+Since September 2015, with the acquisition of NovioGendix, MDxHealth operates also in The Netherlands and offers its products in Europe through its laboratory in Nijmegen.

-The MDxHealth group of companies has its parent company, MDxHealth SA (formerly OncoMethylome Sciences as established in 2003), headquarters in Belgium, but also operates in the United States.
+The MDxHealth group of companies has its parent company, MDxHealth SA (formerly OncoMethylome Sciences as established in 2003), headquarters in Belgium, but also operates in the United States and in the Netherlands.
 MDxHealth's registered and corporate office is based in Herstal, Belgium (Cap Business Center, Rue d'Abhooz 31, 4040 Herstal).
 MDxHealth, Inc., the Company's US subsidiary, is located at 15279 Alton Parkway - Suite 100 - Irvine, CA 92618, United States.
+MDxHealth B.V., the Company's Dutch subsidiary, is located at Geert Grooteplein-Zuid 34, 6525 GA NIJMEGEN (The Netherlands).

 Considering the continuing development of the commercial activities in the US market, the Company has decided to change its presentation currency from the EURO to the US Dollar as of January 1, 2013.
 As per IAS 21, the Functional currency is the currency of the primary economic environment in which the entity operates.
 The primary economic environment in which an entity operates is normally the one in which it primarily generates and expends cash.
-In adherence to IAS 21 the Company changed it's functional currency from the EURO to the US Dollar from July 1, 2014, the transition date.
-We refer to Note 2 : Accounting policies for further explanations.
+In adherence to IAS 21 the Company changed its functional currency from the EURO to the US Dollar from July 1, 2014, the transition date.
+We refer to Note 2: Accounting policies for further explanations.

-NOTE 2 : Accounting policies
+NOTE 2: Accounting policies